Tesla picks Texas site for second US vehicle assembly plant

 Tesla doesn’t have a lot of time to get the factory running if it wants to meet target production dates.
 The company says on its website that the Cybertruck will be available starting late next year.
 Tesla has often missed promised production dates in the past.

-Tesla CEO Elon Musk has reportedly been happy with Texas, where his SpaceX rocket company has operations in Brownsville and in McGregor north of Austin.
+Musk has reportedly been happy with Texas, where his SpaceX rocket company has operations in Brownsville and in McGregor north of Austin.

 The new factory will be Tesla’s biggest so far, although it may not employ as many workers as the 10,000 at its factory in Fremont, California.
 The electric car maker has said it wants the new factory to be in the center of the country and closer to eastern markets.